Every website needs to be hosted. It’s a requirement.

 When using various prospecting techniques to onboard the right customers, it’s important to prepare your website and make it accessible, fast, and professional.

 You can efficiently manage your VPS hosting from your control panel (cPanel).
-Hence, you get the best of dedicated resources and low cost of shared hosting.
+Hence, you get the best of dedicated resources and the low cost of shared hosting.

 - Pricing: Starting price ranges from $7.99 – $29.99/month